-It’s an attitude that starts with the Wigginton family who own and run Rowton Hall.
+It’s an attitude that starts with the management and staff who run Rowton Hall.
 They want you to love it as much as they do.
 They want you to play croquet on its lawn or sink into its armchairs and feel utterly at home.
 Most of all their team want to ensure your stay is the sort of experience you want to share.
 And the sort of experience you want to repeat.
 Whether it’s your first visit or your 21st, welcome home to Rowton Hall.

 You’ll find references to Rowton’s Civil War history in the Cavalier Bar, Langdale Restaurant and the names of many of our suites.